mdw-nl/guide/best_practices/language_guides/python.md

 ## Project setup

-When starting a new Python project, consider using our [Python template](https://github.com/NLeSC/python-template).
+When starting a new Python project, consider using the Netherlands eScience Center [Python template](https://github.com/NLeSC/python-template).
 This template provides a basic project structure, so you can spend less time setting up and configuring your new Python packages, and comply with the software guide right from the start.

 ## Use Python 3, avoid 2